This page was most recently updated on May 8th, 2025

 3. Bullying involves an imbalance of power or strength.

-Bullying can take on many forms; Verbal bullying: including derogatory comments, badgering, speaking over a person to prevent them being heard and bad names; Bullying through social exclusion, or isolation; Physical bullying such as, hitting, kicking, shoving, and spitting; Bullying through lies, and false rumors; Having money or other things taken or damaged by those who bully; Being threatened or being forced to do things by those who bully; Racial bullying; Sexual bullying; Cyber bullying (via electronic media); Gender bullying.
+Bullying can take on many forms: Verbal bullying, including derogatory comments, badgering, speaking over a person to prevent them being heard and bad names; Bullying through social exclusion, or isolation; Physical bullying, such as hitting, kicking, shoving, and spitting; Bullying through lies, and false rumors; Having money or other things taken or damaged by those who bully; Being threatened or being forced to do things by those who bully; Racial bullying; Sexual bullying; Cyberbullying (via electronic media); Gender bullying.

 Bullying can cause a victim to feel upset, afraid, ashamed, embarrassed, and anxious.
-It can involve people of any age, Including children and adults.
+It can involve people of any age, including children and adults.
 Bullying behavior is frequently repeated unless there is intervention.

 SECTION 22.07 Individuals and Conduct Covered

-Conduct prohibited by these policies is unacceptable at any UCPPE sponsored event or any event affiliated with UCPPE including meeting locations.
-This also includes any event-related setting outside the organization, such as during road trips, business meetings, coronations, fundraising activities and other social events.
+Conduct prohibited by these policies is unacceptable at any UCPPE-sponsored event or any event affiliated with UCPPE, including meeting locations.
+This also includes any event-related setting outside the organization, such as during road trips, business meetings, coronations, fundraising activities, and other social events.

 Public vs. Private: